fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Story of the great flood occurs in: the Mesopotamian flood stories, the Genesis flood narrative, Nuh (Noah) in Islam, manvantara-sandhya in Hinduism, the Gun-Yu in Chinese mythology, Deucalion and Pyrrha in Greek mythology, Bergelmir in Norse mythology, the arrival of the first inhabitants of Ireland with Cessair in Irish mythology, in parts of Polynesia such as Hawaii, the lore of the K'iche' and Maya peoples in Mesoamerica, the Lac Courte Oreilles Ojibwa tribe of Native Americans in North America, the Muisca and Cañari Confederation in South America, Africa, and some Aboriginal tribes in Australia.

 One example of a flood myth is the Epic of Gilgamesh.
-Many scholars believe that this account was copied from the Akkadian Atra-Hasis,[a] which dates to the 18th century BC.[3][b]
+Many scholars believe that this account was copied from the Akkadian Atra-Hasis, which dates to the 18th century BC.
 In the Gilgamesh flood myth, the highest god, Enlil, decides to destroy the world with a flood because humans have become too noisy.
-The god Ea, who had created humans out of clay and divine blood, secretly warns the hero Utnapishtim of the impending flood and gives him detailed instructions for building a boat so that life may survive.[5][6]
+The god Ea, who had created humans out of clay and divine blood, secretly warns the hero Utnapishtim of the impending flood and gives him detailed instructions for building a boat so that life may survive.
 Both the Epic of Gilgamesh and Atra-Hasis are preceded by the similar Sumerian creation myth (c.
-1600 BC)[7]—the oldest surviving example of such a flood-myth narrative, known from tablets found in the ruins of Nippur. https://en.wikipedia.org/wiki/List_of_flood_myths
+1600 BC)—the oldest surviving example of such a flood-myth narrative, known from tablets found in the ruins of Nippur. https://en.wikipedia.org/wiki/List_of_flood_myths

 </details>